Fighting for Injured Government Employees At Home & Abroad

-The Defense Base Act covers all civilian employees who are injured abroad while working under contract by the U.S. government.
+The Defense Base Act (DBA), implemented in 1942, is a federal law that protects and compensates all civilian employees who are injured while working abroad for the U.S. government.

-Ashcraft & Gerel has more than 60 years of experience handling workers’ compensation claims, including claims under the Defense Base Act.
-If you have been injured on an overseas U.S. military facility, please contact us online or call 800-829-7037 today.
-You may be eligible for compensation under the Defense Base Act.
+At Ashcraft & Gerel, we have more than 65 years of experience handling workers’ compensation claims, including claims under the Defense Base Act.
+If you have been injured on an overseas U.S. military facility or in the course of your contracted work for the government, you may be eligible for compensation under the Defense Base Act.

-- You work for a private employer on an overseas U.S. military base or land used by the U.S. for military purposes.
+- Work for private employers on an overseas U.S. military base or land used by the U.S. for military purposes.

-- You work abroad on a public works contract for any U.S. government agency (such as construction or civil engineering) that falls under the heading of national defense or war activities.
+- Are on a public works contract for a U.S. government agency that conducts work for national defense or war activities

-- Your work under a contract approved and funded by the U.S. government abroad.
-According to the U.S. Foreign Assistance Act, this includes but is certainly not limited to selling military equipment and services to our allies.
+- Work under a contract that the U.S. government approved and funded – this includes selling military equipment and services to U.S. allies

-- You work for the USO or another company or organization which provides moral and welfare services to the military abroad.
+- Work for the USO or another company or organization that provides the military abroad with moral and welfare services

 Benefits of the Defense Base Act

-The benefits of the Defense Base Act, much like regular workers’ compensation, include medical, disability, and death.
+Much like the benefits of regular workers’ compensation, employees’ benefits under the Defense Base Act include medical, disability, and death.
 Benefits apply whether the injury happened while you were on the clock or not.

-- Permanent and Temporary Disability Benefits.
-You receive 2/3 or your average weekly earnings up to the maximum amount.
-This number will change with the economy and average wage rates fluctuate.
+- Permanent and temporary disability benefits: The Defense Base Act grants you 2/3 of your average weekly earnings up to the maximum amount.
+This number will change as the economy and average wage rates fluctuate.

-- Death Benefits.
-In the tragic event of your death, benefits from the Defense Base Act still apply and will go to your family.
+- Death benefits: In the tragic event that you should pass away in the course of your work, benefits from the Defense Base Act still apply and will go to your family.
 They will receive ½ of your average weekly earnings at the time of death.
 This will go to your surviving spouse or oldest child.
 If you are not married and have no children, the benefits will go to your next of kin.

-Both permanent and death benefits under the Defense Base Act apply for life.
-For more information about the Defense Base Act, visit the U.S. Department of Labor website.
+Both permanent disability and death benefits under the Defense Base Act apply for life.

 - If you sue the company or employer for not providing you coverage if you are injured, the defendant cannot plead: